-^{} Appears even if the LCD monitor is set to Standard display.
+\ Appears even if the LCD monitor is set to Standard display.

 If the indicator blinks orange and the camera shake warning icon displays, this indicates that a slow shutter speed may have been selected due to insufficient illumination.
-Use the following methods to shoot:

-- Set the IS mode to any setting other than [off] (p.
-28) - Raise the ISO speed (p.
-62) - Select a setting other than (flash off) - Attach the camera to a tripod or other device
+Raise the ISO speed (p.
+67) or select a setting other than displays (flash off), or attach the camera to a tripod or other device.